 With upper lip, apply the strip from the center of your upper lip to the outside.
 Rip off in the opposite direction.
 Once you've done it one side, then repeat with the other side.

 I've written a separate guide for how to wax your underarms here.
 The problem with waxing the armpits is that the hair needs to grow to a certain minimum length first, and it can be very unsightly at that length.
 For that reason, I use epilating instead, where the hair is mechanically plucked out with an epilator.
-This can handle a much shorter hair length than waxing.
+This can handle a much shorter hair length than waxing, although it can be a little bit more painful than waxing.
 I use and recommend the Braun Epilator Silk-epil 9 for this.

 If you've never done waxed forearms before, then if you're right-handed then you'll want to do your left arm first, and vice versa.
 This is because it's kinda hard to rip off the removal strip one-handed, so you'll get a better feel for it if you start this way around.

-Tip: Forearm hair is generally pretty amenable to most types of hot wax or wax strip, so you have some flexibility here about which type or brand to use.
+Tip: Forearm hair is generally pretty amenable to most types of waxing methods, so you have some flexibility here about which type or brand to use.
 You don't have to be quite as particular about the exact product to use as you would for facial hair or bikini line.

 I've used both of the following products with great success.
 The coarse hair of the bikini line does require a 'stickier' wax formulation to completely remove hair, so I found that the previous products I was using for arms, legs, and facial hair just didn't get all the hair in its path when it came to bikini line hair.
 Here are the two exact products I've had 100% success with for my bikini line.
 I think I'm definitely hairier than average, so if it works for me it'll work for you!

-Important tip: When waxing any part of the bikini line with any method, first get 2 squares of toilet tissue in a row, then tuck it long-ways into the side of your underwear at the area you are waxing.
+Important waxing tip: When waxing any part of the bikini line with any method, first get 2 squares of toilet tissue in a row, then tuck it long-ways into the side of your underwear at the area you are waxing.
 Fold the outside back over your underpants so you have the edge of your underwear protected by the toilet tissue.
 Now you can apply the wax as close as you like to your underwear without ruining anything!
-Leave the toilet tissue on during the wax removal step; either it'll come with it or you can take it off after.
+Leave the toilet tissue on during the entire wax removal step; either it'll come off as you remove the wax or you can take it off right after.

 Best hot wax for bikini line